Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>If you use HDRIs, or CubeMaps for the skybox, you need to format as the texture to a Texture2D in the inspector of the image, unity will convert it automatically, then put it in the slot in "Scene Settings" in the TrueTrace settings menu</li>
 </ul>

-## Creating Panoramas
+## Creating Non-Standard Images
 <ul>
-    <li>Attatch the "PanoramaDoer" script to the "Scene" gameobject in the hierarchy</li>
+    <li>Attatch the "TTAdvancedImageGen" script to any gameobject in the hierarchy, and fill out the settings you want.</li>
-    <li>Set your settings in the PanoramaDoer</li>
-    <li>Enter Play Mode like normal and click the "Create Panorama" button in TrueTrace Settings</li>
-    <li>The rest is automatic, from rendering, to stitching and will automatically exit play mode when finished</li>
-    <li>The final Panorama will be put in Assets -> Screenshots, and the intermediate slices are in Assets -> TempPanorama</li>
 </ul>

 ## Using Instancing